 No matter where you are opting to practice, as a licensed engineer in this state you are required to invest in North Dakota engineer’s embossers over which you must maintain control at all times.
 While those who are acting under your supervision are allowed to use it if you deem it appropriate, no one has the right to use it aside from yourself, not even an employer who was fiscally responsible for its original purchase.
 It is imperative that as a licensed engineer you maintain complete personal control over the North Dakota engineer’s embossers at all times to prevent unauthorized use.

 Adherence to State Standards of the North Dakota State Board

 The upper part between the two circles is where the phrase of “registered professional engineer” and/or “land surveyor”.
 Placed at the bottom of the annular space located in between the two circles is the state name inscribed.
-Additionally, the inner circle is where the name of the registrant, the registration number, and the date are located.
+Additionally, the inner circle is where the name of the registrant, the license number, and the date are located.
 The registration number is aligned centrally in the inner area and the print sizing for the name and registration name are equal on the North Dakota engineer’s embossers.

 What Products Can I Select?